pinewoodgreens/pinewoodgreens.github.io/trash_and_recycling.md

 The [Garbage Grid](https://onedrive.live.com/embed?cid=529E6218CA92DA58&resid=529E6218CA92DA58%2122896&authkey=AMh_096ZNgqpNuc&em=2) tells you what goes in the recycling bin, what to do with furniture and large appliances, how to dispose of yard trash, and other assorted guides for special item removal.

 [American Disposal](https://www.americandisposal.com/) takes away our garbage.
 You can reach them at 703-368-0500.

-## Put out your Recycling on Fridays

-Recycling day is Friday.
-The bins should be on the curb by 6:00 a.m. on Friday morning, or no earlier than 7:00 p.m. on Thursday nights.
-Please don’t use your bin for regular household trash.

 ## Getting a Replacement Recycling Bin